Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 In our experience, this phase is key to the success of your conversion project.

-To create my WordPress theme with Pinerow or Pinegrow Theme Converter, do I have to use Bootstrap or Foundation, which are available as a base in your applications?
+To create my WordPress theme with Pinerow or Pinegrow Theme Converter, do I have to use Bootstrap or Tailwind CSS, which are available as a base in your applications?

 Not at all.
 You can use any standard HTML template; you can use the framework of your choice or no framework and start with simple HTML and CSS that you have created yourself.